Go paper-free

 To limit your costs, you should only borrow what you can reasonably afford to repay, over the shortest possible term.
 Another borrowing option may be cheaper over a shorter term, even if the interest rate is higher.

-You must seek support from a mortgage adviser before you apply to borrow more or change your mortgage in order to pay for a holiday.
+You must call us before you apply to borrow more or change your mortgage in order to pay for a holiday.
 You should explore all financing options to find the one which suits your individual circumstances.

 Usually only available to homeowners aged 55 and over, you may be able to release tax-free cash in order to pay for the trip of a lifetime, whilst staying in your own home.